 Because many child protection cases involve violence between parents, and mothers and fathers often attend the same mediation, it is essential that a protocol be put in place to determine the level of abuse and the necessary steps to safeguard the health and well-being of the abused party when both mother and father will be participating in the mediation.

-While juvenile justice cases are briefly covered below, you may find more detailed information from the Department of Justice’s Office of Juvenile Justice and Delinquency.
+While juvenile justice cases are briefly covered below, you may find more detailed information from the Department of Justice’s Office of Juvenile Justice and Delinquency Prevention.

 Criteria for Inclusion